|Best overall||UNIT FARM UF2000 LED Grow Lights||SEE IT||

 For this guide, we considered a wide swath of different lights that can apply to almost any grower in nearly any space.
 We considered important variables, including power usage, size, and spectrum.
 These lights can really consumer a ton of energy, even with LEDs, so we centered our search around efficient models that cover a lot of uses.

-Best LED grow lights: UNIT FARM UF2000 LED Grow Lights
+Best overall: UNIT FARM UF2000 LED Grow Lights

 Why it made the cut: Affordable, flexible, waterproof, and full-spectrum—these lights can handle most plant needs.